-I, too, looked forward to the move.
-Although I had only the vaguest memory of Alamosa itself, I’d never forgotten that windy spring night when I made the car camp in a piñon woodland on a lower slope of La Veta Pass, and I gazed westward at the chilly, rosy embers of a dying sunset over the San Luis Valley, in which Alamosa is located.
-I liked that part of the world at once, although never imagined I’d be living there.
+I’d never forgotten that windy, chilly spring night when I made the car camp in a woodland on La Veta Pass, and gazed westward at the San Luis Valley, in which Alamosa is located.
+I liked that arid, remote part of the world immediately.

-In Anthony, I researched Alamosa―located in south-central Colorado, 30 miles north of the New Mexico state line―and the San Luis Valley in books and maps and on the Internet, to which I was now connected at home and work for the first time.
+In Anthony, I researched Alamosa―located in south-central Colorado, 30 miles north of the New Mexico state line―and the San Luis Valley, consulting books, maps, and the Internet, to which I was now connected at home and work for the first time.
 What I discovered about Alamosa and the Valley at the end of the 20th century largely holds true today.